-The development and implementation of signal combining technologies, which permit one antenna to service two different transmission frequencies and, thereby, two customers, may reduce the need for tower-based broadcast transmission and hence demand for our antenna space.
-Technologies that enhance spectral capacity, such as beam forming or "smart antennas" can increase the capacity at existing sites and can reduce the number of additional sites a given carrier needs to serve any given subscriber base.

-In addition, the emergence of new technologies could reduce the need for tower-based transmission and reception and have an adverse effect on our operations.
-The growth in delivery of video services by direct broadcast satellites could also adversely affect demand for our antenna space.
+The development and implementation of new technologies designated to enhance the efficiency of wireless networks could reduce the use and need for tower-based wireless services transmission and reception and have the effect of decreasing demand for antenna space.
+Examples of such technologies include signal combining technologies, which permit one antenna to service two different transmission frequencies and, thereby, two customers, and technologies that enhance spectral capacity, such as beam forming or "smart antennas," which can increase the capacity at existing sites and reduce the number of additional sites a given carrier needs to serve any given subscriber base.
+In addition, the emergence of new technologies could reduce the need for tower-based broadcast services transmission and reception.
+For example, the growth in delivery of video services by direct broadcast satellites could adversely affect demand for our antenna space.
+The development and implementation of any of these and similar technologies to any significant degree could have an adverse effect on our operations.